avigailshriki/avigailshriki/README.md

 ## 🌟 About Me

-Software engineer with comprehensive training in Full-Stack development and a graduate of a software engineering program.
-I have hands-on experience building complex, end-to-end web systems — including designing APIs, working with databases, and developing dynamic client-side interfaces.
-I work well both independently and in a team, with strong analytical thinking, high responsibility, and a solid work ethic.
+Hello, I am Avigail Shriki, a software developer with strong logical thinking, self-learning ability, and quick analytical thinking.
+I take full responsibility for my work and successfully deal with complex challenges, even under pressure.
+I work well both independently and in a team, with excellent interpersonal skills, a solid work ethic, and complete dedication to each project — and consistently strive for exceptional results.

 ---